mossr/BeautifulAlgorithms.jl/README.md

 Algorithms for machine learning, optimization, reinforcement learning, online planning, decision making under uncertainty, and sorting.
 All implementations are working and self-contained; refer to the [test cases](./test/).

 > _Note, these are primarily for academic purposes and are not designed for real-world usage.
-There are many other Julia packages that implement more sound versons of these algorithms._
+There are many other Julia packages that implement more sound versions of these algorithms._

 ```julia
 ] add http://github.com/mossr/BeautifulAlgorithms.jl